Leverage and Margin Explanation and Examples

 But this is if your online broker has set 0% Margin Requirements before closing out your xauusd trade positions automatically.

-Most brokers do not set 100 percent prerequisite, but there are those that set 100% aren't suitable for you at all, choose those set 50 percentage or 20 percent margin requirements, in fact, those xauusd brokers that set their margin pre-requisite at 20% are among some of the best because the likelihood they close out your trade is reduced and minimized such as displayed and shown in the above example.
+Most brokers do not set 100 percent prerequisite, but there are those that set 100% aren't appropriate for you at all, choose those set 50 percentage or 20 percent margin requirements, in fact, those xauusd brokers that set their margin pre-requisite at 20% are among some of the best because the likelihood they close out your trade is reduced and minimized such as displayed and shown in the above example.

 For Example if